 Hiatus Hernia

-Hitaus Hernia can be defined as displacement of a portion of the stomach through the opening in the diaphragm through which the esophagus passes from the chest to the abdominal cavity.
-In this disease, a part of the upper wall of the stomach protrudes through the diaphragm at the point where the gullet passes from the chest area to the abdominal area.
+Hiatus Hernia can be defined as the displacement of a portion of the stomach through the opening in the diaphragm through which the esophagus passes from the chest into the abdominal cavity.
+In this disease, a part of the upper wall of the stomach protrudes through the diaphragm at the point where the gullet passes from the chest area into the abdominal area.

 The diaphragm is a large dome-shaped muscle dividing the chest from the abdominal cavity.
 It is the muscle concerned with breathing, and it is assisted by the muscles between the ribs during exertion.
 It has special openings in it to allow for the passage of important blood vessels and for the food channel, the esophagus.

-It is estimated that about half the population over 60 years of age suffer from this disease although most will now show any symptoms.
-The correct diagnosis of haitus hernia can be arrived by a berium meal x-ray test.
+It is estimated that about half the population over 60 years of age suffer from this disease although most will not show any symptoms.
+The correct diagnosis of a hiatus hernia is arrived by a barium meal x-ray test.

 Symptoms

-Hiatus hernia is characterized by pain behind the breast bone at the nipple level and lower, at the end of the breast one.
+A Hiatus Hernia is characterized by pain behind the breastbone at the nipple level and lower, at the end of the breast one.
 Pain may also occur on the left chest and this is often mistaken for angina.

 Causes